dannybellion/pytorch-text-classification/README.md

 # Text Classification Using DistilBERT

-This project demonstrates how to fine-tune a DistilBERT model for text classification of loan defaults.
+This project demonstrates how to fine-tune a DistilBERT model using pytorch for text classification of loan defaults.

 ## Project Overview